darrinliam/peanut-container/README.md

 Usage
 -----
-Require peanutContainer and all module definitons:
+Require peanutContainer and all module definitons.
+This can all be done in one file, without the need to require dependencies in the files where they are needed:

-  const peanutContainerClass = require('../peanutContainer');
+  const peanutContainerClass = require('./peanutContainer');

   const peanutContainer = new peanutContainerClass();

   const myServiceClass = require('./myService);

-definitions may be mock definitions for testing purposes.
+Definitions may be mock definitions for testing purposes.

 Register your modules and their dependencies with register().
-Each restration requires a name, a dependency list, and a definition (implementation):
+Each registration requires a name, a dependency list, and a definition (its implementation):

   peanutContainer.register({ name: 'myService', deps: [dep1, dep2, …], def: myServiceClass });

 Get the module.
-The dependency injection into the constructors happen at this time.
+The dependency injection into the constructors happens at this time:

   myApp = peanutContainer.get('myService');